hpcc-systems/Solutions-ECL-Training/docs/Architecture.md

 # Summary
 HPCC Systems is designed to:

-1. Clean data
+1. Perform data integration
-2. Perform data integration
+2. Clean data
-3. Perform data analysis
+3. Transform and Enrich data
-4. Store and process Big Data
+4. Business Intelligence
+5. Machine Learning
+6. Data Lake architecture
-5. Perform and scale reliably
+7. Perform and scale reliably

+## Perform data integration

+Data integration is the process of acquiring and linking related data.
+Cars owned by a person, relatives of a person and sales people working on a single account, are all examples of a data integration process.
+A complex data integration process integrates 1000s of sources of data.

 ## Clean data